karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

 ## The usual suspects

-**Please note**: This project is in high demand, so we might accept 2 students for it: you would then work together, one person benchmarking, the other improving the code, then vice versa.
+**Update**: This project is in high demand, so we might accept 2 students for it: you would then work together, one person benchmarking, the other improving the code, then vice versa.
 One can also imagine one **easy** part (benchmarking) and one **involved** part (improving).
 Together, the two of you could have a very big impact!

 This requires some preparation: we need a well-documented list of all the algorithms that need work.
-So if you're interested in this project, it would be a good idea to start benchmarking some of our algorithms (against scikit learn).
+So if you're interested in this project, it would be a good idea to start benchmarking some of our algorithms.
+Eventually, rather than doing this with Python scripts, we would like to use an [existing benchmarking system](https://github.com/zoq/benchmarks).
 This could be your first pull-request :)

 But make sure you also look at the other projects -- the point is to get involved in Shogun itself.
 You can guess from the [mailing list archives](getting in touch)